Dicastery for the Doctrine of the Faith

-The Dicastery for the Doctrine of the Faith (DDF) is the oldest among the departments of the Roman Curia.
-Its seat is the Palace of the Holy Office in Rome.
-It was founded to defend the Catholic Church from heresy and is the body responsible for promulgating and defending Roman Catholic doctrine.
+The Dicastery for the Doctrine of the Faith (DDF) is a department of the Roman Curia in charge of the religious discipline of the Catholic Church.
+The Dicastery is the oldest among the departments of the Roman Curia.
+Its seat is the Palace of the Holy Office in Rome, just outside Vatican City.
+It was founded to defend the Catholic Church from heresy and is the body responsible for promulgating and defending Catholic doctrine.

-Formerly known as the Supreme Sacred Congregation of the Roman and Universal Inquisition (1542–1908); the Supreme Sacred Congregation of the Holy Office (1908–1965); and then until June 2022 the Congregation for the Doctrine of the Faith (CDF; Congregatio pro Doctrina Fidei).
+This institution was founded by Pope Paul III on 21 July 1542, as the Supreme Sacred Congregation of the Roman and Universal Inquisition.
+It was then renamed in 1908 as the Supreme Sacred Congregation of the Holy Office.
+In 1965, it became the Congregation for the Doctrine of the Faith (CDF; Congregatio pro Doctrina Fidei).
+Since 2022, it is named Dicastery for the Doctrine of the Faith.
 It is still informally known as the Holy Office (Sanctum Officium) in many Catholic countries.

-Founded by Pope Paul III in 21 July 1542, the sole objective of the dicastery is to "spread sound Catholic doctrine and defend those points of Christian tradition which seem in danger because of new and unacceptable doctrines."
+The sole objective of the dicastery is to "spread sound Catholic doctrine and defend those points of Christian tradition which seem in danger because of new and unacceptable doctrines."

-Its headquarters are at the Palace of the Holy Office, just outside Vatican City.
 The congregation employs an advisory board including cardinals, bishops, priests, lay theologians, and canon lawyers.
-The current Cardinal Prefect is Luis Ladaria Ferrer, who was appointed by Pope Francis for a five-year term since 1 July 2017.
+On 1 July 2023, Pope Francis named Argentine archbishop Víctor Manuel Fernández as prefect, who took possession of the office in mid-September.

 History

 On 21 July 1542, Pope Paul III proclaimed the Apostolic Constitution Licet ab initio, establishing the Supreme Sacred Congregation of the Roman and Universal Inquisition, staffed by cardinals and other officials whose task it was "to maintain and defend the integrity of the faith and to examine and proscribe errors and false doctrines."
 It served as the final court of appeal in trials of heresy and served as an important part of the Counter-Reformation.

 This body was renamed the Supreme Sacred Congregation of the Holy Office in 1908 by Pope Pius X. In many Catholic countries, the body is often informally called the Holy Office (e.g., Sant'Uffizio and Santo Oficio).

 The congregation's name was changed to Sacred Congregation for the Doctrine of the Faith (SCDF) on 7 December 1965, at the end of the Second Vatican Council.
 Soon after the 1983 Code of Canon Law came into effect, the adjective "sacred" was dropped from the names of all Curial Congregations, and so it became the Congregation for the Doctrine of the Faith.
+In 2022, the name was changed to Dicastery for the Doctrine of the Faith.

+On September 23, 2024, Pope Francis appointed 28 Italian new consultors of the dicastery.